adequevedo/dodona/README.md

 **Overview**

-dodona is a personal project that contains different components related to sports gambling.
-The two current components are:
+dodona is a personal project that contains different components of various uses and interests.
+The current component(s) are:

 * **wager-bot** - a Python Discord bot that reacts to text prompts.
-* **web app** - a Node.js web app that shows the different lines for each sportbook for a given bet.